Routing Incoming Calls with a Simple IVR

 4

 Select the IVR option from the Number Settings panel as shown below.
-Then use the toggle to enable the Simple IVR.
+Then use the Enable Simple IVR toggle.

 5